 Museum of the Medici Chapels, a journey into the city’s history

-One of the most important parts of the Museum of Medici Chapels is the magnificent octagonal structure of the Chapel of the Princes.
-It is surmounted by the beautiful Dome of San Lorenzo, only second in size in the city to that of Brunelleschi, designed by Cosimo I and realized by Matteo Nigetti on a design by Don Giovanni de’ Medici.
-The Dome affects mainly for the wealthy Florentine inlays made with the colors of porphyry and granite, an art that touches here its peak.
-The Museum of Medici Chapels houses the tombs of Cosimo I, Cosimo II and Cosimo III, whose bodies are actually well hidden in the crypt by Buontalenti.
-Behind the altar there is an entrance that provides access to a small room which houses valuable relics.
+It is topped by the beautiful Dome of San Lorenzo, second in size in the city only to Brunelleschi’s, conceived by Cosimo I and built by architect Matteo Nigetti to a design by Don Giovanni de’ Medici.
+It is especially striking for its rich inlays in Florentine commesso with the colors of porphyry and granite, an art that reaches its apex here.
+The Museum of the Medici Chapels houses the tombs for Cosimo I, Cosimo II and Cosimo III, whose bodies are actually kept in hidden rooms in the Buontalenti Crypt.
+Behind the altar here is an entrance that provides access to a small chamber where precious reliquaries are kept.

 Museum of the Medici Chapels, a piece of Florentine mosaic